 You’ll work with your coach to get your commercial style “just right,” and then you and that expert will decide on a list of spots to record on demo day.
 Ultimately, your coach will pick the takes from those spots that best illustrate what makes you a special commercial voiceover talent.
 As I’ve learned, it takes thoughtful planning and preparation, so you want to ensure you’re ready to shine on demo day.

-Your commercial voiceover demo represents what you do well.
+Your commercial voice over demo represents what you do well.
 It’s your audio “business card” when prospective clients want to hear how you sound—so they can imagine your sound with their script.

-Some successful commercial voiceover artists learn to imagine someone else delivering the lines of the spot: a friend, a family member, or a celebrity, and they incorporate the probable reason that motivates the words to help them interpret the copy and deliver the read that’s right on target.
+Some successful commercial voice over artists learn to imagine someone else delivering the lines of the spot: a friend, a family member, or a celebrity, and they incorporate the probable reason that motivates the words to help them interpret the copy and deliver the read that’s right on target.

-Celebrity Commercial Voiceover
+Celebrity Commercial Voice over

 It’s true that celebrities sometimes book commercial voice over, but don’t let that dampen your enthusiasm.
 You may have heard Jon Hamm on Mercedes-Benz, Matt Damon on TD Ameritrade, John Goodman on Dunkin’ Donuts, or Tina Fey on Walgreens.
 Ask producers why celebs got those jobs, and you’ll likely be told that they sound “relatable,” “conversational,” “friendly,” or “trusted.”